areeba-muddasar/Decodelabs_tasks/README.md

 ---

-## 🙏 Acknowledgement
+## 🏢 Acknowledgement

-I would like to thank **DecodeLabs** for providing the opportunity to work on practical Artificial Intelligence projects and gain hands-on experience during the **AI Internship**
+I would like to thank **DecodeLabs** for providing the opportunity to work on practical Artificial Intelligence projects and gain hands-on experience during the **AI Internship**.